 - Ugly in places

 While it may not rank among Platinum Games’ finest, the imaginative mixture of high-octane combat and the wonderfully compelling story makes NieR: Automata an essential purchase for fans of obscure Japanese games.
-From the looks of it, Yoko Taro has struck gold once again with this mythical masterpiece.
+Yoko Taro has, from the looks of it, struck gold once again with this mythical masterpiece.

 Yakuza 6: Song of Life